Queen will not attend COP26 climate change summit

 Buckingham Palace said she "regretfully" decided not to attend a reception at the summit.

-But the palace said she will deliver her address to delegates using a recorded video message instead.
+But the palace said she would deliver her address to delegates using a recorded video message instead.

+In images released on Tuesday, the Queen was seen smiling on camera as she greeted the South Korean and Swiss ambassadors, who were speaking to her from Buckingham Palace.

+It was the first time she had been seen since she hosted a Global Investment Summit at Windsor Castle on the evening of 19 October.